 • Attesting the QUALITY of Public Health Workforce training.

 - Agency for Public Health Education Accreditation

 There are seven distinct criteria which are broken down into a number of sub-criteria, all of which are to be addressed within the Self-Evaluation Report and accompanied by required documentation or other sources of information.
 Bulleted checkpoints provide a basis for the arguments and conclusions with respect to each criterion.

-The intention is for the criteria and standards to be specific enough to define what is essential in the education of a public health professional at the MPH level.
+The intention is for the criteria and standards to be specific enough to define what is essential in the education of a public health professional at a Bachelors and Masters level.
 At the same time, standards are intended to be flexible enough to allow for the diversity and richness of public health programmes throughout Europe, which are very much structured within a very specific and unique local contexts.

 The notion underlying the criteria and standards is to set a benchmark and support the improvement in the quality of public health educational programmes.